GijsBlankestijnFHNW/CoronaTrackerFHNW/README.md

 [![CoronaTrackerFHNW](https://yt-embed.herokuapp.com/embed?v=1myvdVZqIIg)](https://www.youtube.com/watch?v=1myvdVZqIIg "CoronaTrackerFHNW")

 ## Context
-This project is the work of 2 students: Jonathan Opsomer and Gijs Blankenstijn.
+This project is the work of 2 students: Jonathan Opsomer and Gijs Blankestijn.
 Whilst following an IT course at the FHNW - Switzerland we were obliged to develop a certain webapp with certain specifications and an actual useful business case.
 Therefore we thought it would be interesting to develop this Covid-19 tracker.
 As this web-app could actually be sold to restaurants etc,.
 <br><br> The web application was created using mostly PHP - Laravel framework.
 Frontend was put together using Bootstrap (studio).